MarsZhaoYT/SAR2Opt-Heterogeneous-Dataset/README.md

 ![results](imgs/Honeyview_translated_results.png)

 ## Usage of codes
-_We slightly modofied the original codes to make our dataset suitable for the models._
+_We slightly modofied the original codes to make our dataset suitable for the models.
+And we are grateful to the authors who have shared their codes kindly._

 ### **Pix2Pix**
 - train Pix2Pix:
 ```